 The Greek island of Santorini has already become such a strong brand in tourism that other countries have begun taking advantage of its evocative name to market their cities to tourists.

-In Turkey, Latin America and the Far East, towns and new housing developments are literally borrowing the name Santorini along with some — or all — of the characteristics which have made the volcanic isle a famous destination.
+In Turkey, Latin America and the Far East, entire towns and new housing developments are literally borrowing the name Santorini along with some — or all — of the characteristics which have made the volcanic isle a famous destination.

 Take a look at these Arabic-world resorts which bear such uncanny resemblances to places in Greece, and judge for yourself.